kabasele243/renames_file/README.md

    - The script itself
    - Files that already match the naming pattern
 3. Files are processed in order and assigned to:
-   - Today's date (first 3 files)
+   - Start date (first 3 files)
-   - Tomorrow's date (next 3 files)
+   - Start date + 1 day (next 3 files)
-   - The day after tomorrow (next 3 files)
+   - Start date + 2 days (next 3 files)
    And so on...

 ## Notes

-- The script uses the system's current date as the starting point
+- If no start date is provided, the script uses the system's current date
+- The start date must be in YYYY-MM-DD format
 - Each group of 3 files gets the same date
 - Times are assigned in sequence: 10AM, 01PM, 03PM
 - If a target filename already exists, the script adds a "unique-" prefix